Bill Smith (outfielder)

 William E. Smith (1865 - August 9, 1886) was a Major League Baseball player, who appeared in one game for the 1884 Cleveland Blues of the National League as their left fielder.
-Smith died in Toronto, Ontario, Canada at the age of 21 in a diving accident that broke his back.
+While in Toronto playing for the Toronto Canucks, Smith was diving in the Toronto Islands on August 9, 1886 when he collided with a friend and suffered a spinal cord injury which killed him.